 10. Relax in a peaceful green house in Silverton, Oregon

 A cozy 330 square-foot converted greenhouse with minimal wood and plenty of glass windows that has a living room, cedar hot tub, and a bedroom upstairs in the loft.
 Nearby there is a barn for guests use that has a full bathroom, fridge and microwave.
 The greenhouse is surrounded by wonderful scenery, looking out onto foliage.
 Relax in the hot tub overlooking the beautiful scenery.
 While this looks pretty luxurious, this is still considered glamping.
 While there is a nice comfortable queen bed, there is no central heating, but there is a space heater.
+You can’t miss a chance to stay at one of the best places to stay in Oregon, a greenhouse.

 What to do in Silverton: Eat at Gather or 3 ten water.
 Grab a beer at Silver Falls brewery.
 Visit the Oregon Garden, with 80 acres of lush gardens including different educational specialty gardens.
 Hike around multiple cascading waterfalls at Silver Falls State Park.